-Meet Dr. María de Lourdes Lugo Torres, Weed Scientist and Professor
+Meet Dr. María de Lourdes Lugo Torres, Weed Science Professor

 Dr. María de Lourdes Lugo Torres is a weed scientist and professor who has served the College of Agricultural Sciences at the University of Puerto Rico – Mayagüez Campus (UPRM) for over 30 years.
 She’s taught the Weed Science lecture and laboratory course, guided undergraduate student summer practice, research, seminar, and participated in master’s graduate committees.
 She’s in charge of the organic farms in the Lajas and Gurabo’s Agricultural Experimental Station (AES), where she leads extension programs for farmers about the transition from conventional to organic production.